 - You want AI assistance without complexity

-- You have diverse materials (documents, notes, web clips)
+- You have diverse materials (sources, notes, web clips)

 - You want to see how your knowledge connects